Every database.

 Type # to Start

-Type # anywhere in your query and an autocomplete dropdown appears with all available macros.
-Use #today, #last7days, #startOfMonth, and many more.
+Type # anywhere in your query and an autocomplete dropdown appears with every macro — #today, #last7days, #startOfMonth, and many more.

 Works Everywhere

-Date macros work in filters, projections, sorts, and all 14 aggregation pipeline stages.
-They resolve to the correct ISODate at query time — no mental math required.
+Macros work in filters, projections, sorts, and all 14 aggregation stages.
+They resolve to the correct ISODate at query time.

 Always Up to Date

-Macros evaluate relative to the current time every time you run a query.
+Macros evaluate relative to the current time on every run.
 Save a query with #last24hours and it always returns the latest data.

 Stage-by-Stage Preview